sbiemont/fugologic/readme.md

 * all identifiers shall be unique
 * an output shall only be produced once
-* loops are forbidden : an output cannot be linked to a previous engine
+* loops are forbidden : an output cannot be linked to an input of a previous engine

 ```go
 // Create engines